DaniNegoita/Linear-Regression_R/README.md

 Results:

 1. In Italy the differences in income are significant across the educational levels.
-2. The association between income and education does not vary between men and women.
+2. The association between income and education does not vary between men and women, whereas it does based upon age that makes it stronger (suppressor variable).